 Born in New York and educated at Colgate University and Columbia University School of Law, Bruce Buck has been a Chelsea supporter since coming to London in 1983 and a season ticket holder since 1991.
 He is a shareholder in Chelsea Limited, the ultimate owner of the club, and the company used by Roman Abramovich for the takeover in 2003.

-Away from Chelsea, Buck is the managing partner in Europe for the US law firm Skadden Arps Slate Meagher & Flom where his work includes a broad range of mergers, acquisitions and capital markets transactions.
+Away from Chelsea, Buck is the former managing partner in Europe for the US law firm Skadden Arps Slate Meagher & Flom where his work included a broad range of mergers, acquisitions and capital markets transactions.

 In 2012 he was named in The Times list of the UK's most influential lawyers.
 He was also named one of the two most high-profile lawyers in the UK by The Lawyer in 2009.

 John is a partner and Head of the Sports Team at law firm, Muckle LLP.
 He works with athletes, clubs, sporting organisations and national governing bodies across the sports sector, including in particular football, rugby union, rugby league, cricket, basketball, ice hockey and boxing.

 John has a keen interest in CSR in sport and has advised many of the clubs in the Premier League and Football League on their approach to community sports and education matters.
 He also assists The Professional Footballers' Association on the establishment of charitable foundations by individual players.

 John is a keen amateur footballer and cyclist.

 Emma Hayes was appointed manager of Chelsea Ladies in June 2012, replacing Matt Beard after his three years in charge, and succeeding in leading the team to Women's FA Cup for the first time in 2015, quickly following it with the Women's Super League title to complete a historic and memorable double.
 She was the only female manager in that league and the previous season her side had finished close runners-up, thereby qualifying for the Women's Champions League for the first time.